Peekaey/Watasu/README.md

 - File type validation
 - Supports HTTP/HTTPS through Kestrel server

-Utilises Blazor Server as the web server and for access to Windows API
+Utilises Blazor Server with kestrel as the web server and for access to Windows API

 ## How to use
 1. Ensure that appropriate password has been set within the ConfigureServices() ApplicationConfigurationSettings initialisation in Program.cs